chasemccoy/www/posts/weblogs-as-a-form/index.md

 There was a time when I thought my career might be curved towards blogging full-time and running my own version of something like kottke.org.
 Through exploring that I found my way to what I really loved—design and software.
 My work continues to benefit from what I learned studying bloggers and publishers online.

 Whether you care much about writing or not, I encourage you to have a blog.
 Write about what interests you, take great care of how you present it to the world, and you might be surprised where it takes you.
+There are new forms around every corner.